Disney World Tips and Tricks: from a mom’s perspective tips on planning your days at the parks and on a Disney cruise with kids.

 - The Prime Time Cafe at Hollywood Studios had mixed reviews on-line but was a real highlight for us.
 The decor, waiters, and food is so fun.
 You know I love a theme!

 - We really enjoyed the new Be Our Guest restaurant at Magic Kingdom.
 “Try the grey stuff, it’s delicious.
 Don’t believe us?
 Ask the dishes!”
 Grey-stuff cupcake was awesome.

-4. We really loved the pool -we were at Port Orleans Riverside.
-We had time for some swimming on the day we switched from the parks to the cruise, since they pick you up around 11:30 We said last time we were at Disney that it would be really wise to plan a day in the middle of your park visits to stay at the resort and enjoy the pool.
-We kind of wished we had, since the park days are really go, go, go.
+We really loved the pool -we were at Port Orleans Riverside.
+The day we switched from the parks to the cruise they pick you up around 11:3o, so we had a little time to enjoy our Disney resort pool.
+We said last time we were at Disney that it would be really wise to plan a day in the middle of your park visits to stay at the resort and enjoy the pool.
+Since the park days are really go, go, go, we kind of wished we’d planned that pool day in the middle.
 Unfortunately, the weather is a real factor this time of year.
 If you’re travelling when it’s warmer though, plan a pool day.

 If you can, book your boutique visit for the beginning of your trip, so your little princess can wear the tiara around the park after.
 Along the same lines, pack a few of her princess dresses, our girls loved wearing them at the parks and for dinner on the cruise -and lots and lots of other little girls did too.
 Make them a bit warmer and more comfortable with white leggings underneath, and a tank top or long sleeved white t-shirt.